The devil to pay

 What's the origin of the phrase 'The devil to pay'?

 People seem to love ascribing nautical origins to phrases.
 Here's a good case in point.
-The 'devil' is a seam between the planking of a wooden ship.
+The 'devil' is the seam between the planking and the hull of a wooden ship.
 Admiral William Henry Smyth defined the term in The Sailor's Word-book: An Alphabetical Digest of Nautical Terms, 1865:

 Devil - The seam which margins the waterways on a ship's hull.